Form a Corporation in South Carolina

 2

-Designate a registered agent with a South Carolina address to receive legal documents and official correspondence.
+Designate a registered agent with a physical street address in South Carolina who is available during normal business hours to receive legal and official correspondence on behalf of the corporation.

 15 minutes